CSohini/Project-Classification-LoanEligibilityPrediction/README.md

 # Project-Classification-LoanEligibilityPrediction
 Project: Classification - Loan Eligibility Prediction

+•	Explored factors influencing loan approval and developed a predictive model using historical customer data and conducted hyperparameter tuning using grid search and random search methods to optimize and adjust model performance.
+•	Directed comprehensive EDA to understand the dataset's structure, distributions, and variable relationships, and applied feature engineering techniques to enhance model performance.
+•	Evaluated Logistic Regression and Decision Trees models based on accuracy, precision, feature importance and relevance to actual bank procedures for home loan approval.
+•	Achieved 86% accuracy for predicting loan eligibility using Logistic Regression and 79% using Decision Trees, with Precision of around 85% precision for classifying eligible customers for both models.

+PROBLEM STATEMENT:

 Context:
 Credit risk is the risk of loss resulting from the failure by a borrower to repay the principal and interest owed to the lender.
 The lender uses the interest payments from the loan to compensate for the risk of potential losses.
 When the borrower defaults on his/her obligations, it causes an interruption in the cash flow of the lender.